tfulanchan/kau-docs/docs/486/ch6.md

 Free agents are independent and work from their own self-interest, often at the expense of others.
 Furthermore, many of these unions will take a short-term view, and therefore, there is also the risk of friendly partnerships becoming long-term unhealthy.

-Virtual organization characteristics:
+#### Virtual organization characteristics

-Often working with little inefficiency out of the system, so some partners prefer the system's flexibility to face potential distractions and market changes.
+Often working with little inefficiency out of the system, some partners prefer the system's flexibility to face potential distractions and market changes.
 When the market changes direction suddenly, the whole network often collapses.

 In contrast, integrated companies depend on internal administrative measures to coordinate activities, control resources, and set priorities.
 Within integrated organizations, it is possible for some sections to make local sacrifices for the benefit of the whole organization.